site museum dr mucker

 An Initial Series Date on Stela 2 has been reconstructed as 9.14.15.4.14, 1 Ix 12 Pax-December 16, 726 CE.
 The stela commemorates an accession to rulership ceremony, and included lords from both Quirigua/Copan and Altun Ha, though their name glyphs are unfortunately eroded.

 One Katun, or 19.7 years later from the Stela 15 date, Stela 1was erected, and displays a short glyphic inscription.
 The text begins with an Initial Series Long Count date of 9.15.10.0.0, 3 Ajaw 3 Mol-June 28, 741 CE.
 This is a Period Ending, and depicts a scattering event; either of blood droplets or pom incense.
-The ruler is named Lahun Ka’an, possibly named after one of the five Gods of Venus/Morning Star as recorded in the Dresden Codex.
+The ruler is named Lahun Ka’an, possibly after one of the five Gods of Venus/Morning Star as recorded in the Dresden Codex.

 Stela 21 has an Initial Series date of 9.18.0.0.0, 11 Ajaw 18 Mak G9- October 9, 790 CE.
 The iconography depicts a ruler engaged in a Period Ending/scattering ritual.
 The text describes the event, and names the ruler as Lord Macaw 28 Bakab.
 The text continues with a parentage statement naming his mother, IX-yu-?-yo-o-? lx B'alam Ajaw- Lady ??
 Noble woman of Balam, and an undeciphered name for his father.

 Stela 14 is the second largest stela in the Maya world after Stela E located at Quirigua, Guatemala.
-The Initial Series date is written as 9.18.0.0.0 (11 Ajaw 18 Mak G9-October 9, 790 CE), though the actual Calendar Round date shown would seem to indicates a Long Count date of 9.18.10.0.0, 10 Ajaw 8 Sak G9-August 17, 800 CE.
+The Initial Series date is written as 9.18.0.0.0 (11 Ajaw 18 Mak G9-October 9, 790 CE), though the actual Calendar Round date shown would seem to indicate a Long Count date of 9.18.10.0.0, 10 Ajaw 8 Sak G9-August 17, 800 CE.
 Some researchers have suggested that it is a conflation of both dates.
-At any rate, the scene and text depict a Period Ending/scattering event and names a ruler whose name/title includes a phrase “28 Bakab”.
+At any rate, the scene and text depict a Period Ending/scattering event and names a ruler whose title includes the phrase “28 Bakab”.
 This may be the same ruler that appears on Stela 21.

 Stela 3 has been tentatively dated to the important Baktun Period Ending 10.0.0.0.0, 7Ajaw 18 Sip G9-March 13, 830 CE.
 This is the latest dated text found at the site.